leonmezu1/AppleClone/README.md

   * Positioning elements using flex properties.
   * Positioning elements using absolute and relative properties for block box properties.

-Project preview: **Remember to update the link** ...
+Project preview:
 ____________________________________

-This project was made by Leonardo Mezu and Kitzia Vidal, some of my repositories are available for you to check:
+This project was made by Leonardo Mezu, some of my repositories are available for you to check:

 **_Leonardo Mezu:_**